 Sea-Gul China

-The group was founded in 1955 and holds the title of the largest manufacturer of mechanical movements in the world.
-Sea-Gull represents a tradition of production, experience in clockwork, a strong technical background and the technical development of CNC machines for custom-made production.
-Sea-gull has been awarded an A in the value measurement class and received complete ISO 9001.2000 certification for its quality management and reliability of testing.
+The group was founded in 1955 and holds the title of the largest mechanical movement manufacturer in the world.
+Tradition of production, experience in watchmaking, strong technical background and technical development of CNC machines that custom-make all components – that’s what Sea-Gull is.
+Seagull was awarded the A-value measurement class, received a complete certificate of quality and reliability testing ISO 9001.2000.

 Ronda Swiss Made

-Ronda is an independent Swiss clockwork manufacturer that has its production facilities in Switzerland and Asia.
-They produce high-quality quartz and mechanical movements whose designs and parameters are constantly being developed.
-This is one of the reasons they are used as partners by many producers around the world.
+Ronda is an independent Swiss watchmaking manufacturer with production facilities in Switzerland and Asia.
+They produce high-quality quartz and mechanical movements that are constantly being developed.
+This is one of the reasons why they are used in the market as partners for many global brands like us.

 Sellita